shantoroy/intro-2-cybersecurity-in-python/README.md

-# Introduction to Cybersecurity using Python
+# CyberSecurity Concepts in Python

 ## Description
 I will keep adding tutorials and scripts in python to provide basic ideas of Cyber Security.